 The main visible difference in Budapest is that the holder of the laden plate is usually a svelte, size 8, which is in sharp contrast with the chubby size 18s and even 28s on show in Vegas.
 When I see slim young things put away so much food, I’m left wondering just how long a union break the food gods get.

 And the non-Christian part of me snickers and thinks to myself: just you wait.
 One day, you’re going to wake up fat and forty.
-Try then to squeeze yourself down an airplane aisle without bumping anyone off.
+Try then to squeeze yourself down an aeroplane aisle without bumping anyone off.

 First published in the Budapest Times 5 July 2013